-We argued in Part I of the TGF that a defining feature of Transformational Government programs is that they focus on the "citizen" not the "customer" - that is, they seek to engage with citizens and businesses as owners of and participants in the creation of public services, not as passive recipients of services.
+- We argued in Part I of the TGF that a defining feature of Transformational Government programs is that they focus on the "citizen" not the "customer" - that is, they seek to engage with citizens and businesses as owners of and participants in the creation of public services, not as passive recipients of services. - 1200 What does this mean in practice?

-The key shift is to think of service delivery not as something which is done by government to citizens and businesses, but as something in which they citizen is angre active co-creators of services - or even where public services are delivered directly citizen, to citizen, with no or minimal government involvement.
-Innovators in government who are making that shift are starting to develop a wide range of new ways to create public value and enhance services, as illustrated:
+- 1201 Citizen empowerment involves a set of changes which are much more fundamental than the online 1202 consultations and "e-participation" initiatives which characterised the first wave of e-Government 1203 programmes.
+It is also more fundamental than the application of the latest generation of 1204 technologies to government - although such technologies do have a role to play. - 1205 The key shift is to think of service delivery not as something which is done by government to citizens and businesses but as something in which they are active co-creators of services - or even where 1207 public services are delivered directly citizen-to-citizen with no or minimal government involvement.
+1208 Innovators in government who are making that shift are starting to develop a wide range of new ways to create public value and enhance services, as illustrated: